When Should My Child First Visit The Dentist?

 As early as six months, when the baby’s first tooth appears.
 A first tooth’s appearance is an excellent time to schedule a well-baby dental evaluation.
 At that time, we’ll diagnose and help prevent any future oral disorders.
 We can also answer any questions you have about caring for your child’s teeth.

 What Will Happen At The First Visit?

 After making your child feel comfortable, we will examine their mouth.
 The examination will include the teeth, gums, tongue, lips and roof of the mouth.
 Depending upon your child’s age, number of teeth present and ability to cooperate, we may order a few x-rays to detect cavities if decay is suspected.
 X-rays are also helpful to determine normal development of permanent teeth.
-We may also clean your child’s teeth and apply fluoride.
+We may also clean your child’s teeth.